Current U.S. Student

 Pre-Departure and In-Country Orientation

-Late February through mid-March 2025.
+Late February through mid-March 2027.

 The grant period starts with virtual pre-departure activities and with an in-person orientation organized by the Fulbright Commission.
 Attendance at these orientation programs is mandatory.
-Changes to the grant period or deferrals are not allowed.
+Changes to the grant period and/or deferrals are not allowed.

 Candidate Profile